-Response/revisions: The original estimates for the marine shipping category assumed that all newly built ships in 2016 and beyond would use Tier 3 engines, in accordance with the

-IMO (International Maritime Organization) regulation.
+Response/revisions: Marine shipping emission estimates are included in Chapter 3 of the Plan.
+The original estimates for this category assumed that all newly built ships in 2016 and beyond would use Tier 3 engines, in accordance with the IMO (International Maritime Organization) regulation.
 However, many ship builders laid an abundance of ship keels right before the change in regulations, so it effectively created a 6 to 10 year backlog of ships that can be built with the less expensive and higher emitting Tier 2 engines that will be in use for many years in the future.